Often, the easiest way to see how OpenLabyrinth virtual scenarios work is to look at a few examples.

 - OpenLabyrinth v3 demo server – running latest beta software has many open cases to play

 - OLab4 demo server — mostly test cases at present

 We do have a small app that you can use to find and play some of our exemplar cases.
 This can be a bit slow to load on some devices: https://olab4.glideapp.io — for more info on the app, we have an introductory page here.

 There are also some older repositories that are currently undergoing web upgrads but should come back online:

 - St George’s University London library of cases

-One other simple tip for finding relevant OpenLabyrinth cases is to simply include the word “openlabyrinth+” in your Google search e.g.
+If you are looking for a case about a specific topic, we have a simple tip for finding relevant OpenLabyrinth cases: include the word “openlabyrinth+” in your Google search e.g.

 openlabyrinth+ chest pain

 Adding the “+” sign emphasizes to Google that you really only want hits that include “openlabyrinth”.
-Because many OpenLabyrinth server admins have left their servers open to the search robots, you will get lots of additional case examples that way.
+Because many OpenLabyrinth server admins have left their servers open to the search robots, you will get some additional case examples that way.